phatductran/nodejs_ecommerce_store/README.md

 # Introduction
-The project is a web application for an e-commerce store where business owners can run their business online.
+The project is a web application for an e-commerce store where business owner can run their business online.
 It contains two separate servers:
 - API Server: Providing number of features and interacting with database.
 For authentication, it use jsonwebtoken.
 - APP Server: Working as a 'middle-man' between clients, administrators and API Server.
-Overall, the project is built to work like a mircroservices, each one has a specific role in the general system.
+Overall, the project is built to work like a mircroservice, each one has a specific role in the general system.

 # Features
 For the API Server: